|Seville orange curd tart with a bit of singe|

 The tart is aromatic, rich and creamy yet well balanced and light.
 You could, if you have any, top each slice off with a little candied peel.
 Don't throw away peel as you can candy it for use in cakes or ice creams.

-Each of these photographs are of different tarts to show how the texture of the curd can vary.
+The texture of the curd can vary a little.
 If you use slightly too much juice, as I sometimes do, stick to timings given but bake the tart in the oven for an extra 3-4 minutes.
 You will get a little browning of the curd but the tart is none the worse for that.

 PASTRY (makes 2 x 22cm tart cases):